SpaceCadet8716/four-buttons/README.md

 # four-buttons
-some useless thing with four buttons. maybe useful for keeping the scores of two teams?
+some useless thing with four buttons. maybe useful for keeping the scores of four teams?